 While most attendees referenced a simplification of Pillar 2a as being the biggest potential benefit, ICAAP and ILAAP reporting also generated a larger discussion.
 With a constant cycle of activity and limited visibility on when the regulator has reviewed the reports, these processes are viewed as somewhat onerous and time-consuming when completed annually.
 A lower frequency of completing detailed ICAAP/ILLAPs every 2 years, with alternative years being addressed with a more simplified approach, would be preferred.

 Jaywing specialise in providing regulatory risk advice and practical assistance to a wide range of UK registered Banks.
-If you would like to learn more, or receive an invitation to our next roundtable event, get in touch with us.
+If you would like to learn more, or receive an invitation to our next roundtable event, get in touch.